superbabyformula/git-practice-public/README.md

   1. f1
   2. f2
   3. f3
+3. Checkout the dev branch
-3. Add "1.
+4. Add "1.
 REMOVE THIS LINE IN MERGE LATER" to the end of this file.
-4. Commit the changes with message "1.
+5. Commit the changes with message "1.
 Add line that will cause merge conflict."

 # Instructions
 1. Checkout the f1 branch.